 \section{conclusion}

-In summary, we have studied the measures of imaginarity in the framework of resource theory and the quantum state order after a quantum system passes through a real channel.
-Firstly we define functions based on $l_{1}$ norm and relative entropy, and show that they are the measures of imaginarity.
-It is also proved that the $M_{l_{1}}(\rho)$ is the upper bound of the $M_{\rm r}(\rho)$ for the pure state $\rho$ of a single-qubit.
+In summary, we study the measures of imaginarity in the framework of resource theory and the quantum state order after a quantum system passes through a real channel.
+We define functions based on $l_{1}$ norm and the convex roof extended, and show that they are the measures of imaginarity.
+The relationships between relative entropy of imaginarity $M_{\rm r}(\rho)$ and the imaginarity measure $M_{l_{1}}(\rho)$ based on $l_{1}$ norm for the single-qubit pure state $\rho$ is investigated.
 We also prove that the functions based on $l_{p}$ norm and $p-$norm are not the measures of imaginarity.
-Finally, we demonstrate that the measure $M_{l_{1}}(\rho)$ and the measure $M_{{\rm r}}(\rho)$ are of the same order for qubit quantum states and discuss the influences of the bit flip channel, phase damping channel and amplitude flip channel on single-qubit state order, respectively.
+Moreover, we demonstrate that the measure $M_{l_{1}}(\rho)$ and the measure $M_{{\rm r}}(\rho)$ are of the same order for qubit quantum states and discuss the influences of the bit flip channel, phase damping channel and amplitude flip channel on single-qubit state order, respectively.